Altar Linen

 SPY - St Peter's Youth

-SPY meetings take place on the 2nd Sunday evening of each month at 7.15pm in the parish meeting room.
+SPY meetings take place on the 2nd Sunday evening of each month at 7pm-8.30 pm in the parish meeting room.
 All young people who attend secondary school or 6th form are invited to join us for an evening of fun, games and faith exploration.
+If you are interested in being confirmed this is the place to get involved and join the journey with other young people in the parish.
 New members are very welcome.

 Hospital Chaplaincy